DIGITAL ART

 The works presented here, poised between figuration and abstraction, arise from the hybridization of painting, digital photography, CGI, and generative artificial intelligence.
 This technical diversity constitutes the other major thread in Guido Albanese's research, which aims to explore the potential of the image as a threshold between the real and the imaginary.

 Since the early 2000s, the artist has engaged with the languages of computer graphics and digital simulation, not to adhere to the spectacular uses of the visual industry, but to explore their poetic possibilities.
-Photography, initially conceived as an archive of skies and clouds intended for painting, gradually becomes an independent exploration of the ephemeral and the suspension of time.
+Photography, initially conceived as an archive of skies and clouds intended for painting, gradually becomes an independent exploration of the ephemeral and contemplation.

 Fluid Forms Series